theMashrur/ferrum/README.md

 `ferrum` is a Rust-first computational linear algebra library with a Python interface.

 The project is structured as a high-performance core crate (Rust) plus a thin Python boundary (PyO3/maturin).
-The repository currently focuses on architecture, packaging, and verification scaffolding, so it is intentionally incomplete while still reflecting a realistic library layout.
+The repository currently focuses on architecture, and algorithms

 ## Status

 - Stage: pre-alpha scaffold
-- Target: dense/spectral matrix routines with parallel Rust execution
+- Target: dense/spectral matrix routines with SIMD intrinsics
 - Python package: `ferrum`
 - Rust crate type: `cdylib` extension module